nanodeath/LockNLoad/README.md

 list of bad words every time, you can specify that argument in the configuration.
-With the above configuration, the "censor_function" is actually a function that takes one argument and calls SimpleCensor with that argument before a list of bad words.
+With the above configuration, the "censor_function" is actually a function that takes one argument and calls SimpleCensor with that argument before a list of bad words. _s are placeholders for arguments in the function returned to the calling code.

-You can grab a function the same way you grab an object: var myFunc = LNL.$("censor_function").

 Groups
 ------